selimharfouche/wellplates/README.md

 - be able to refresh the page
 - admin portal ?
 - helper bot
-- sorting, which will lead to a more extensive filtering (for example number of wells between 24 and 384)
 - compare wellplates
 - more user friendly
 - allowing users to add wellplates